kitsaaa/RestaurantsApp/use_cases/UserAddComment.md

 - If any of the boxes is empty, system will ask the user to fill out all the boxes.

 ### Postconditions
-After user fill out all the boxes and click on submit button, all information will store in the database.
+After user fill out all the boxes and click on submit button, all information will store in the database and the inserted comment can be seen by other users.